• NCERT Solutions

 (i) The curve (a) represents exponential growth of the population when the responses are not limiting the growth.
 Whereas curve (b) represents logistic growth of the population when responses are limiting the growth.

-(ii) In the absence of predator, the curve (a) is increasing as the responses are not limiting the growth.
-So in the absence of predator, prey population continuously increases.
+: (i) In the absence of predator, the curve (a) is increasing as the responses are not limiting the growth.

 Question 27.